-Taking on new staff is a positive step, generally signalling that you are doing well, and that business is good.
-However, for small businesses and start-ups in particular, moving to a larger office space might not be an option, making it necessary to find a way to adapt your existing office to accommodate a newly expanded work force.
+Taking on new staff is a positive step, generally signalling that you are doing well and that business is good.
+However, for small businesses and start-ups in particular, moving to a larger office space might not be an option, making it necessary to find a way to adapt your existing office to accommodate a newly expanded workforce.
+Our tips will help you make the most of the office space you’ve got.

 If you are taking on a significant number of new employees or if your existing office is particularly minuscule, then your options will be limited, however, even when a space is perceived as being ‘full’ there are many tricks you can use to make the absolute most of the space you have.
 By using clever tricks, you’ll effectively be able to squeeze in that extra desk, without having to make too many compromises.